nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 .. _CONFIG_SLM_START_SLEEP:

 CONFIG_SLM_START_SLEEP - Enter sleep on startup
-   This option makes nRF9160 enter deep sleep after startup.
+   This option makes the nRF9160 enter deep sleep after startup.
    It is not selected by default.

 .. _CONFIG_SLM_INTERFACE_PIN: